Alfred Docs

 Graph

-Graph maps projects, documents, concepts, and relationships so knowledge can be explored by connection, not only by filename.
+Graph maps sources, documents, concepts, hubs, and relationships so knowledge can be explored by connection, not only by filename.

-• Shows imported sources, generated records, extracted concepts, and edges.
+• Shows imported sources, generated records, extracted concepts, derived hubs, and edges.

 • Helps validate that imports are becoming structured knowledge.